-The directors confirm they have complied with the above requirements when preparing the financial statements.
+The directors of each company confirm they have complied with the above requirements when preparing the individual company financial statements.

-The directors are responsible for ensuring that the company keeps or causes to be kept adequate accounting records which correctly explain and record the transactions of the company, enable at any time the assets, liabilities, financial position and surplus or deficit of the company to be determined with reasonable accuracy, enable them to ensure that the financial statements and Directors' Report comply with companies' legislation (Republic of Ireland: Companies Act 2014; Northern Ireland: Companies Act 2006) and enable the financial statements to be audited.
+The directors of each company are responsible for ensuring that the company keeps or causes to be kept adequate accounting records which correctly explain and record the transactions of the company, enable at any time the assets, liabilities, financial position and surplus or deficit of the company to be determined with reasonable accuracy, enable them to ensure that the financial statements and Directors' Report comply with companies' legislation (Republic of Ireland: Companies Act 2014; Northern Ireland: Companies Act 2006) and enable the financial statements to be audited.
 They are also responsible for safeguarding the assets of the company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.